May 23rd, 2010

 “There are no shortcuts, no do-overs – what happened, happened.
 All of this matters.”

-[For more of my thoughts on "The End," check out my analysis of the critical response to the episode, which expands on some of the points I raise here while bring up arguments that I didn't get to.]
+[For more of my thoughts on "The End," check out my analysis of the critical response to the episode, which expands on some of the points I raise here while bringing up arguments that I didn't get to.]

 I don’t know where to begin.